 Tips to help you avoid a home warranty scam

-• Review online user reviews and ratings.
+• Review online customer reviews and ratings.
+Pay attention to negative reviews.

 • Consider how long the company has been in business.

 • Review the terms and conditions in your home warranty contract before signing.
+Pay special attention to the fine print and exclusions.

 • Compare annual costs and service fees to make sure they align with the costs of other home warranty companies.